SF-WDI-LABS/rspec_testing_inventory/README.md

 2. Run `bundle install` to install gems.
 3. Run `rake db:create db:migrate` to create and migrate the database.
 4. Start your Rails server.
 5. The primary gem you'll use for testing this app is `rspec-rails`.
-You'll also use `factory_girl_rails` to set up and tear down test data and `ffaker` to create realistic fake data.
+You may also use `factory_girl_rails` to set up and tear down test data, `ffaker` to create realistic fake data, and `shoulda-matchers` for extra matchers.
 Examine your `Gemfile` to make sure these gems are included.
 5. Run `rspec` in the Terminal.
 You should see `0 examples, 0 failures`.
 6. Create a new `my-items-intro` branch to start working on, and switch to it.